nick-bob/squash/README.md

 # Squash

-Squash is a simple url shortener program hacked together in a weekend.
+Squash is a simple url shortener program hacked together in a week.
 There is one API endpoint to create new shortened urls, `POST /newurl`.

 Then n number of other endpoints to redirect shortened urls.